Generating Robust and Efficient Networks Under Targeted Attacks: Discussion

 \section{Discussion}

-In this paper, by describing a process that optimizes a specific characteristic in any type of network, we are able to create three sets of BA networks with distinguishable features.
+We outline here a procedure that optimizes a specific characteristic in any type of network and create three sets of BA networks with distinguishable features.
+Though BA networks are known to be resilient to random removals of nodes and present other interesting properties~\cite{Albert2000}, we show here a method that creates networks with a certain specific characteristic enhanced, which might be useful in some realistic scenarios.

 Firstly, our results show that the Integral Efficiency set substantially improved efficiency after attacks, compared to the Robustness, Efficiency, and Unoptimized sets.
 Moreover, this set also sustains a large connected cluster after attacks.
 Therefore, this cost-function could be used to generate highly robust and efficient networks.